opera-project/opera-project.github.io/blocks.md

 Run the symfony command : `bin/console make:block sample` (write name of block in lower case)

-This will generate the service block And the twig template sample
+This will generate the service block and the twig template sample

-In the service u have to implements :
+In the service you have to implements :

 - `getVariables(Block $block)` : array to return the twig variables needed for template
 - `getType()` : string the type of block for db stored name